sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 If you are creating a document from the animal or person records, then the same rules apply as for vaccinations and medical records when accessing transports.
-The Recent keyword looks for transports with the most recent drop off date/time.
+The Recent keyword looks for transports with the most recent drop off date/time and the Due keyword uses the pickup date/time.

 However, if you create a document from the transport tab of an animal record (or the transport book), you can select multiple transports